Veeam Kasten Best Practices

 • Keep one backup copy off-site.

-Kasten K10 by Veeam can help you fulfill all 3-2-1 backup rule requirements:
+Veeam Kasten can help you fulfill all 3-2-1 backup rule requirements:

 • Have at least three copies of data: